NeoRaz/CloudNotes/README.md

 # CloudNotes

-Cloud‑Native Note Management System with CI/CD and RAG‑based Search.
+Cloud‑Native Note Management System with CI/CD and RAG‑based Search (In progress).

 ---